EXPIRED

 0117 377 2100

 St Mary Redcliffe and Temple is a successful and heavily oversubscribed 11-18 co-educational, Church of England, comprehensive school of over 1700 students, serving families from the whole of greater Bristol and beyond.
 We are located at the heart of the city and have a diverse student community with considerable parental support.
-53% of students in the main school are from black and minority ethnic backgrounds and 21% of students have been recorded as being entitled to Pupil Premium funding.
+53% of students in the main school are from black and minority ethnic backgrounds and 19% of students have been recorded as being entitled to Pupil Premium funding.
 We educate relatively high numbers of Children in Care.
 Our diversity is a strength and something we celebrate.
-The Redcliffe Sixth Form Centre currently houses 700 students taken from our own school and from many other schools across the City.
+The Redcliffe Sixth Form Centre currently houses approximately 700 students taken from our own school and from many other schools across the City.

-Ofsted comments capture our passionate commitment to providing opportunity for all staff to develop.
-“Staff are encouraged to develop leadership roles, including working with, and helping to improve, other local schools.
-All leaders contribute extremely well to improving teaching and learning.”
-“The school invests heavily and productively in ensuring that staff and leaders have every opportunity to develop their expertise for the benefit of students.
-Professional development for staff is extremely well planned and implemented; it is linked closely to teachers’ targets for improvement.”
+We are passionate about providing opportunity for all staff to develop.
+Staff are encouraged to develop leadership roles, including working with, and helping to improve, other local schools.
+All leaders contribute extremely well to improving teaching and learning The school invests heavily and productively in ensuring that staff and leaders have every opportunity to develop their expertise for the benefit of students.
+Professional development for staff is extremely well planned and implemented; it is linked closely to teachers’ targets for improvement.

 School location